Deep Dive

 1. Purpose & Value Proposition

-The token employed a deflationary model.
-According to FTX's mechanism, 33% of all trading fees, 10% of the reserve fund, and 5% of other commissions were used to buy back and burn FTT tokens (CoinMarketCap).
-This process permanently removed over 20 million tokens from circulation, aiming to create scarcity and support the token's value over time.
-Governance was centralized, with the FTX team controlling key decisions.
+FTT's economic model was deflationary.
+The exchange committed to using 33% of all trading fees, 10% of the reserve fund, and 5% of other commissions to buy back and permanently burn FTT tokens.
+This mechanism was designed to reduce the circulating supply over time, aiming to create scarcity and support the token's value.
+Over 20 million FTT were removed from circulation through this process (CoinMarketCap).

 Conclusion